chrisliu298/tapt/README.md

 ## Steps

-1. Collect (multiple) supervised text classification datasets (e.g., IMDb)
+1. Collect (multiple if possible) supervised text classification datasets (e.g., IMDb)

 2. Fine-tune a GPT-2 (small) using the dataset so that it can generate a continuation given a prompt

 3. Fine-tune a BERT-like (BERT or RoBERTa) model (large) using the dataset so that it can predict the class/label given a sentence

+4. Fine-tune the GPT-2 (fine-tuning, with value head) using PPO training

+5. Build the augmentation pipeline